 Type of segmentation: Behavioral

-Behavioral segmentation based on the customer's lifecycle stage can help brands improve their onboarding and nurture their leads at the right stages to get more sales.
+Behavioral segmentation based on the customer's lifecycle stage can help brands improve their onboarding and nurture their leads at the right stages to get more sales and establish brand loyalty.

 For example, if someone bought from you long ago and hasn't made a repeat purchase, they are inactive customers.
-You can send them feedback emails to get to know their experience and opinions of your brand to help you win them back or improve your brand to avoid losing in the future.
+You can send them feedback emails to get to know their customer experience and opinions of your brand to help you win them back or improve your brand to avoid losing your existing customer base in the future.

-In the example below, Brooks sends the email to new users interested in running to nurture them and get them to purchase by directing them to their online shoe finder to help them find the right shoe for running.
+In the example below, Brooks sends an email to new customers interested in running to nurture them and get them to purchase by directing them to their online shoe finder to help them find the right shoe for running.

 Source: Really good emails